6 Restaurant Marketing Strategies to Attract More Millennials

 Millennials demand convenience.
 With the growing popularity of food delivery apps, it’s hard to avoid takeout.
 According to Toast, 74% of millennials report a preference for delivery.
 For your restaurant to stay competitive with the millennial population, off-premise dining should be top of mind.

 Before leaping in, you’ll want an off-premise dining plan in place.
 What menu items will you offer?
-You’ll probably want to choose easy and quick items to prepare.
+You’ll probably want to choose easy and quick things to prepare.
 What type of packaging will you use?
-You won’t want to mix hot and cold items together so you’ll need separate packaging.
+You won’t want to mix hot and cold items, so you’ll need separate packaging.
 What about the two streams of traffic entering your restaurant (dine-in and dine-out)?
 You’ll need restaurant technology that manages this and provide real-time order tracking.
 Most importantly, will you use a restaurant delivery partner or manage orders in-house?
-Delivery partners do charge a commission but also provide a network of consumers looking for food delivery.
+Delivery partners do charge a commission but also offer a network of consumers looking for food delivery.

-Millennials want to know where they’re food is coming from.
+Millennials want to know where the source of their food.
 Be transparent about its origin.
-Ideally, you’ll want all your ingredients to be locally grown and organic.
+If possible, seek locally-grown, organic ingredients.
 A BCG study found that millennials are twice as likely to care about organic foods as non-millennials.
 However, that’s not always a reality.
 Millennials will have more loyalty to restaurants that are truthful about the source of their ingredients.
-If you are on the path to offer more ‘clean’ food, it is sometimes a long process.
+If you are on the path to offering more “clean” food, it is sometimes a long process.
 Use Panera’s journey to a 100% clean menu as an example.
 They provided consumers with updates on their gradual menu changes up until the time their menu was completely 100% clean.

 Transparency should also include your social responsibility.
 Millennials love brands that give back and care about the environment.
 Forbes reported that 75% of millennials have a very high opinion of companies with a strong philanthropic spirit.

-Restaurants are more than just a place to eat for millennials.
-Millennials are all about the experience.
-What story does your restaurant have to tell?
-What inspired you to open a restaurant?
+Restaurants are more than just a place to eat for millennials and they’re all about the experience.
+To market your restaurant to millennials, you need to know your story.
+What story does your restaurant have to tell and what inspired you to open it?
 What does your restaurant stand for?
-Tell that story and tie it into you branding.
+Tell that story and tie it into your branding.
+Do you know any other tips or strategies you’ve tried to market your restaurant to millennials?
+Let us know in the comments below!

 About the Author